"Hongo and Shingo replica Quidditch robes are now the fastest-selling pieces of merchandise at the tournament. "

 - After winning the 2014 Quidditch World Cup 3rd place playoff match, the Japanese team gave their opponents from the United States team a Hoo-hoo chick (Pm).

-- There was no sign at the tournament of the Japanese side ritually burning their brooms after the defeat to the Bulgarian National Team (who went on to win the 2014 Quidditch World Cup), a Japanese Quidditch tradition that is discouraged by the ICWQC (QA8).
+There was no sign at the 2014 tournament of the Japanese side ritually burning their brooms after they were defeated in the semi-final.
+Burning brooms after losing is a Quidditch tradition in Japan that is actively discouraged by the ICWQC (QA8).
+Thank goodness.

-Although Japan are a keen Quidditch-playing nation, there are no Quidditch teams or any other wizarding sports mentioned on its Wikipedia page (Wikipedia: Japan).
+Although Japan are a keen Quidditch-playing nation, there are no Quidditch teams or any other wizarding sports mentioned on its Wikipedia page (Wikipedia).

 From the Web